amd/libflame/test/main/ReadMe.txt

    - These options can be used along with special matrix (--imatrix) and interface (--interface) options.
 However these options should be provided after special matrix and interface options.

+13. APIs with only Benchmark test without output Validation Test suite provides support to run only performance benchmark tests for few APIs.
+Support for more APIs in this mode is being added.
+   These tests are available only through command line mode (config mode is not supported) and only for LAPACK interfaces.
+   Refer to input.global.operations file for APIs with only Benchmark test without Validation.
+All these APIs will be listed after appropriate comment in that file.